BrentAIICT/MSSA-SCA/DockerLab/README.md

 ## Access the IIS web site on the container

-> Open a web browser and type the ipaddress of the container into the address bar
+> Open a web browser and type the ipaddress of the container into the address bar <br>
 > The blue colored web site should appear

 ## Stop the container and try accessing the web site again